Header_How Parents Can Help Strengthen Their Toddler’s Immunit (1160 x 870 px)

 Nutrition is a Foundation to Support the Immune System's Function

 Nutrients play an important role in supporting the immune function.
-A well-nourished toddler is better equipped to resist infections and recover from illnesses.
+A well-nourished toddler is better equipped to resist infections and recover quickly from illnesses.

 Did You Know?